HTW-WI-KI-WS24/project-mexitc/README.md

 This projects relies on 3 main sections

 1. App: contains the main part of the project, UI, modules for our agents and vector database retrievals and logic for the chat workflow.

-2. Notebooks: jupyter notebooks used during the development to test new features in an ordered way.
-Use freely if something is not clear.
-Also contains the logic to upload a pdf to a pinecone vector database
+3. Notebooks: jupyter notebooks used during the development to test new features in an ordered way.
+Contains the logic to upload a pdf to a pinecone vector database.
+- `notebooks/StudentPrompt.txt` : Initial Prompt defining OpenAi behaviour during interaction.
+- `notebooks/pinecone.ipynb`: Practice with pinecone environment.

-3. Scipts: python scripts used to fetch & process data from APIs and further upload to pinecone
+3. Scripts: python scripts used to fetch & process data from APIs and further upload to pinecone 3.1: Deepgit : Deep analysis to github stats
+     - `scripts/deepgit/deepGitHub` : extracts github commits and code additions from a repository and a user
+     - `scripts/deepgit/test.py`: filters extracted commits to OpenAi to identify code strengths and weaknesses 3.1.1: codeReview: txt with strengths and weaknesses
+         - `scripts/deepgit/codeReview/strong.txt` : Strengths obtained from OpenAi Github anaylsis
+         - `scripts/deepgit/codeReview/weak.txt`: Weaknesses obtained from OpenAi Github analysis 3.2: Github
+     - `scripts/github/account_details_Ruy-GC.txt`: github main rofile data
+     - `scripts/github/github_account.py`: script to extract gitub main profile data 3.3: Upload
+     - `scripts/upload/gh_to_pinecone.py` : save github main profile data into pincone

 ### Run chainlit app
 ```bash